dylan-lang/deft/documentation/source/index.rst

 1. :file:`workspace.json` -- A place to put workspace configuration
    settings.
 If this file exists, it takes precedence over the following two options in determining the workspace root.
-2. :file:`dylan-package.json` -- The package definition file, required for
+2. :file:`dylan-package.json` -- The package definition file.
-   projects that will be published to the package catalog.
 3. The current working directory is used if neither of the above are found.

 Usually, the workspace root is just the package directory (i.e., the directory